 2. Keep it on Track

 One challenge that does surface is that a meeting can have a tendency to get off track quickly.
 For example, someone may bring up a topic that nobody had considered up to this point (a good thing), but discussing this topic at this time also has the potential of derailing the rest of the very important topics that need to be covered.
 It’s up to you as a Project Manager to find the best time to discuss this new subject.
 You may want to spend a bit of time on it now and see if it can be resolved.
 If not, schedule a follow-up meeting to give this necessary topic the right amount of time for consideration.

 3. Schedule the Right Amount of Time

 You will be amazed at how much can be accomplished if you have the right people in the room to prepare a project plan and keep it on track.
 One final aspect to making the meeting a success is to schedule the right amount of time necessary to finish the plan.
 You may want to have a contingency plan in place for another half-day or entire day to finish up any loose ends in order to make the most of your time together.

 It’s hard not to see the progress that has been made when it comes to technology, but, there’s still nothing like getting together in person from time to time.
 Sure, it may seem somewhat old-fashioned, but you will be very pleased with the long-term results that come from this investment of time, money, and resources.

-What do you do after you’ve had a great in-person project planning session?
-You try ProjectManager.com FREE for 30 days and keep the momentum going!
-Capture the results of your meeting with an online project planning checklist and allow everyone to collaborate.
+With our software, you can capture the results of your meeting with an online project planning checklist and allow everyone to collaborate.
 Keep your project plan up-to-date, share documents securely, collaborate with remote team members and track progress all at the same time.